-A Style Guide is a set of standards for design or writing of documents to be followed by the entire team.
-It seems like a no brainer seeing as you could simply provide the graphic designed with your logo and assume they will follow the colour scheme and format, but let me tell you, it is amazing at how they can ‘tweek’ your logo until it no longer looks the same… the Style Guide provides the boundaries on not only your company logo, but also company colours, and the key message of the business.
+A style guide is a set of standards for design or writing of documents to be followed by the entire team.
+It seems like a no-brainer seeing as you could simply provide the graphic designer with your logo and assume they’ll follow the colour scheme and format.
+Let me tell you, it’s amazing how they can ‘tweak’ your logo until it no longer looks the same.
+The style guide provides the boundaries on not only your company logo, but also company colours, and the key message of the business.

 - business cards

 - newspaper advertisement

 Marketing consistency is one of the most important things you could do for your trade business.
 Without this, there is no clear brand or message, and you’ll actually be losing money by marketing instead of increasing sales!
 So, what are you doing to ensure your marketing is consistent?